nihlaeth/WhiteRabbot/README.md

 This layer limits the data to states that are possible.

-First, handle only today, and return a Shift object.
+First, handle standalone Shift objects.

-* What shift is now?
-* What shift is there at time X today?
+* when does it start?
+* when does it stop?
-* What shift is there at or after time X?
+* is it active at time X?

-Then extend this to arbitrary days (daily recurrence rules).
-More complicated recurrence can wait.

-* What shift is there at datetime X?

 Then introduce the notion of people, and a shift being covered.